MohsinDev369/DockerTodo/README.md

 # DockerTodo
-A todo was created with nodejs and React and saved todo in local db, Also used docker
+A todo app was created with nodejs and React and saved todo in local db Also used docker